DevExpress-Examples/dashboard-vue-app-get-started/readme.md

-# Client-Side Dashboard Application built with Vue.js
+# Get Started - Dashboard Component for Vue

 This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with Vue.js.
 Use it as a template when you need to create a similar web application.